daniel1820815/daniel1820815.github.io/_drafts/software-triple-d-part1.md

 - Usability
 - And many more...

 Nonfunctional requirements are closely connected and affect each other, so it is a good idea to take them into consideration as a group and not as single requirements.
 If you need to decide which nonfunctional requirements need to be prioritized, it is always helpful to gather business, administrative, user, and system requirements (functional requirements) first.
 With the right nonfunctional requirements in mind, maintenance for example will be much much easier when prioritizing observability and modularity in the beginning of the application development.
 It is a good practice to avoid technical debt and the potential cost of reworking or rebuilding a system.
-This will happen if you have chosen the fast and easy way without thinking about nonfunctional requirements.
+This will happen if you have chosen the fast and easy way during designing without thinking about nonfunctional requirements.
 It will guide you to the dark side.

 ![Dark side](/images/dark-side.jpg "Dark side")